-You can use front speakers for virtual surround sound, but they can’t alone give you true surround sound.
-In virtual surround sound, many newer AV receivers create a surround sound from just front two speakers and this is just a simulation, not a true surround sound.
+At A Glance: You can use front speakers for virtual surround sound, but they can’t alone give you true surround sound.
+In virtual surround sound, many newer AV receivers create a surround sound from just the front two speakers and this is just a simulation, not a true surround sound.

 Keep reading as we will be discussing many more possibilities of using front speakers for surround sound.

-How can you use it for surround and how can’t?
+How can you use it for surround and how can’t you?